 If you would like to receive an email notifying you when new posts are published, please subscribe to the blog.
 You may also like to follow the Queensland Deco Project Facebook page, where I promote publication of new posts and upload additional images, news and information about Art Deco in Queensland.

-About me: I have held various professional roles in research, arts policy and community development, in both the government and non-government sectors.
+About me: I have held various professional roles in research, arts policy, cultural programming and community development, in both the government and non-government sectors.
 I have an educational background in art history, history and social work, and a strong interest in Australian social and cultural history.
 In 2015, I was a contributing author to the book ‘Brisbane Art Deco: Stories of Our Built Heritage’.
 My love of Art Deco was ignited in my childhood, when I would walk past the Montvue Building in West Ashgrove on my way to primary school and marvel at the McWhirters facade on shopping trips to the Valley.